 This was my first Christmas since moving to the UK; Anne moved to Berlin in September, and as she wasn’t planning on going home for Christmas, I decided to spend Christmas with her and then stop for a belated Christmas with my family on the way to Seattle.
-(Anne is family, as far as we’re concerned.)
+(Anne is family.)
 We were out late most nights, keeping company with others far from home, going to karaoke bars and house parties ‘til early morning hours; stamping over the icy cold grounds of the Weihnachtsmarkt; and figuring out new traditions for this non-traditional Christmas.

 We cooked most days (our own Christmas dinner: roast chicken, stuffing, sweet potatoes with marshmallows, sprouts with bacon, rolls, cranberry sauce, pumpkin cake), took long walks (around Treptow, Kreuzberg, Friedrichshain, the East Side Gallery, hours-long Third Reich walking tour), went to several potlucks with a people too far from home to return for Christmas or close enough to reappear (Brazilians – Laura, Leo, another Laura, Philippe, 2 Italians – Louise and another – 2 Taiwanese – Chien-wei and Coo-wei, 1 Sudanese – Ishmail, 2 Berliners, various others), Weinerei (a wine bar where you pay 2 euro for a cup, have endless wine until you’re heart’s content, then pay whatever you think is fair at the end), went to about 3 Christmas markets on Boxing Day, karaoke on Christmas night, cheesy time-warped burlesque, Skypes with home, and a whole lot of Felicity for a middle school throwback.

 One of a million Weihnachtsmarkt